gabrielfalcao/jquery-embeddata/README.md

 To save/retrieve JSON data from server.
 If you need to get JSON data from server without making AJAX requests.

+## Why ?

+Because I needed something:

++ simple -> It is just as jQuery-ish as I like
++ robust -> A jQuery plugin which is unit-tested
++ compliant -> I just do not like to get a messy HTML.
+No unexistent attributes in my elements.

 # Licensing